-We are currently recruiting for staff into our prison healthcare services based in south London within HMP Brixton.
-This a Category C resettlement prison with an operational capacity of approximately 800 spaces including a significant cohort of older adults.
+We are currently recruiting for staff into our prison healthcare services based in west London within HMP Wormwood Scrubs.
+This a Category B local remand prison with an operational capacity of approximately 1300 spaces.

 Free use of gymnasium and staff subsidised restaurant are available on site for staff to use.

 Interview Date: TBC